All scripture is from the KJV unless otherwise indicated.

 Sukkot is celebrated for 7 days during the 7th month, known today as Tishri.
 It is celebrated

 the 15th - 21st of the month.
 This would fall during our months of Sept/October.
 It is a time of great celebration in the land.
 Great lights were historically placed all over the city and there was much dancing, singing, rejoicing, and feasting.
 Today Hanukkah is called the Festival of Lights but it is really like a miniature Sukkot.
 After the “40 days of repentance” and Yom Kippur, “The Season of Our Joy” was anxiously awaited.
 At Yom Kippur Yahweh had “sealed their names in the Book of Life” for another year, and had covered the sins of the nation for another year.
 During Sukkot, the people would construct huts or “booths” out of branches of the palm, myrtle, and willow branches.
-They would also gather these branches, along with the “etrog” (citron) and wave them before Yahweh, as commanded in Scripture.
+They would also gather these branches and rejoice before Yah with them as commanded in Scripture (Lev.
+23:40).

 These booths would be dwelt in for 7 days, as commanded by Yahweh, to remind the people of their time spent wandering in the wilderness.
 While in the wilderness Yahweh provided for their needs; food, water, clothing, shelter etc. Living in the booths symbolized man's need to depend upon Yahweh for all of their provisions, and it also reminded them of His continual presence which was present with them.